-As a result, Wingate (13-4 overall) advanced to the NCAA play-offs for the first time since 2001.
+Wingate went 13-4 in Boyle's first season in 2017 as the Bulldogs earned their first trip to the NCAA play-offs since 2001 and just the second in program history.
+Wingate's victory at Queens in the SAC title game gave the 'Dogs their first ever SAC championship.
 The Bulldogs were ranked number nine nationally in the final regular season poll.
 Eleven student-athletes made the All-SAC team, led by senior attack Austin Murphy (’17), who led the league in total points and assists.
 Murphy finished his brilliant career as Wingate’s all-time leading scorer.

 Boyle came to Wingate after 16 seasons at Dowling College.
 He held a 148-73 record with the Golden Lions, leading the team to four NCAA tournament appearances and a national title in 2012.
 Dowling also appeared in the championship game in the 2006 season.
 Boyle was named the National Coach of the Year by the USILA the same year.
 He won the award again in 2010 when the Golden Lions appeared in the national semi-finals.
 Boyle was named the National Coach of the Year for the third time when he led the Golden Lions to the national title in 2012.